SorinC123/Instacart-Data-Analysis-Project-Python/README.md

 - Are there differences in ordering habits based on a customer’s region?
 - Is there a correlation between age and family status regarding ordering habits?
 - What classifications can be derived from demographic information, such as age, income, types of goods, and family status?
-- How do ordering habits differ among various customer profiles?
+- What differences can be found in ordering habits of different customer profiles?

 ## Folders
 Description of folder contents are as follows: